 Well, let's not have that mess up the road to the grandest goal of all time: Fixing bugs.
 So we'll have a go at the referenced "CAST Web Site"...
 Can anyone say "404"?
 Dang.
 Over we go to the base URL.
 Next stop: The CAST 5 Overview.
 CTRL-F bug.
 Nada.
 Search form "bugs" & click.
 I got four results, which can be summarized as follows:

-- A 3.8 MB "Corporate presentation for IT management"
+- A 3.8 MB "Corporate presentation for IT management" (Update: sorry, the link is dead)

 No webmentions were found.